-Collision happens when a nearby transmitter T1 interferes with R's reception, causing packet corruption (Figure 3).
-To detect such collisions, receiver R "searches" for a PHY layer preamble in its incoming signal.
+Collision happens when a nearby transmitter T1 interferes with R's reception, causing packet corruption (Fig. 3).
+To detect such collisions, receiver R "searches" for a PHY-layer preamble in its incoming signal.
 Searching occurs through correlation of the preamble with the signal arriving at R's antenna.
-This happens in parallel, and does not affect the normal packet decoding procedure.
-Once T1's preamble impinges on R's antenna, the correlation exhibits a spike, raising an alert that the packet may be in "trouble".
-Of course, arrival of a new preamble may not necessarily cause a collision; the reception may sometimes succeed even in presence of the interference.
-To verify the impact of interference, R consults SoftPHY [2] to obtain confidence values of the bits arriving from T. The confidence value is an indicator of how likely a bit is in error.
-Based on a window of confidence observations, R is able to infer whether the packet is expected to get corrupted.
-If so, R halts reception, and prepares to send a collision notification to transmitter T.
+This happens in parallel and does not affect the normal packet decoding procedure.
+Once T1's preamble impinges on R's antenna, the correlation exhibits a spike, raising an alert that the packet may be in "trouble."
+Of course, arrival of a new preamble may not necessarily cause a collision; reception of the packet may be successful sometimes even in presence of the interference.
+To verify the impact of interference, R consults SoftPHY [2] to SEN et al.: CSMA/CN

-Figure 3: While receiving from T, the receiver R searches for a preamble via correlation (denoted Corr(Pre)).
+Fig. 3.
+While receiving from the transmitter T, the receiver R searches for a preamble of another frame via correlation [denoted Corr(Pre)].